Local Emergency Planning Committee (LEPC)

 Our LEPC is made up of representatives from the following agencies and industries across Butler County:

-The 2021 chairperson for the Butler County LEPC is Pam Dunham of Butler County GIS.
+The 2022 chairperson for the Butler County LEPC is Pam Dunham of Butler County GIS.
 The vice chair is Keri Korthals of Butler County Emergency Management.
 Tara Ghere with Butler County Emergency Management was reappointed as the Secretary/Information Coordinator.
 Questions about the LEPC or requests for information should be directed to Butler County Emergency Management at (316) 733-9796.

 The Kansas Division of Emergency Management maintains a page of LEPC resources on their website.
 That information can be accessed here.